Nataly-Wambui/Data-Science/README.md

 A stack is a data structure that follows a particular order of operations, which is LIFO(Last In First Out) or FILO(First In Last Out)
 Inserted last comes out first, inserted first comes out last.

+## Queue
+The Python file contains lines of code showing how the queue is implemented in the Python programming language.
+How to create a queue, add items to the queue, remove items from the queue, access items and access the front and back elements.
+Queue is a  data structure that stores elements sequentially.
+It uses the FIFO(First In First Out) principle of accessing elements, meaning that it is open at both ends.
+Inserting is done at one end, the rear end or tail while deletion is done at the front end.